SalesforceLabs/InnovationHubCoDevelopment/README.md

 Special thanks to:

-- Q Branch Dublin for your continued support.
+- Q Branch for your continued support.
 - Everyone that has requested for, used and provided feedback on this project.

 ## License